 Sales departments at Casio have distributed a Sales Compliance Card to their employees as a tool to promote appropriate and fair competition and trade.
 These employees are required to carry the card, to help ensure understanding and familiarity with fair competition and trade.
 In addition to the Charter of Creativity for Casio and excerpts from the Casio Group Code of Conduct, the card contains a compliance test, as well as contact information for a consultation service, and the number for the Whistleblower Hotline.
 Whenever a salesperson is in doubt over a course of action during daily sales activities, he or she can use this card as a guide to quickly perform a self-assessment or consult with a knowledgeable expert.

-Additionally, training sessions by internal instructors are held at sales locations in Japan, and persons transferred to sales departments outside Japan are given internal training to ensure compliance with competition laws for markets outside Japan.
-This training is implemented continuously.
+As part of its sales education program, Casio continues to dispatch internal instructors to sales locations in Japan and offers internal courses to ensure compliance with competition laws for markets outside Japan.